hongqin/Use-R-in-CoLab/README.md

 # Use-R-inCo-Lab

-use R in Google Co-Lab
+Use this link to create a blank R notebook in CoLab: colab.fan/r